VNOI-Admin/organization/tutorials/web_programming/3_1_python.md

 a, b = b, a
 ```

+- Code must be correctly indented
+- Should follow PEP8

 Special cases aren't special enough to break the rules: A string of length 1 is not special enough to deserve a dedicated char type.

 Although practicality beats purity: That's why we still have method `chr()` and `ord()`